nuuuwan/lk_parliament_docs/tests/data/en.md

 14. **Primary balance target** -
     1. The primary balance target set by the Minister of Finance in the medium-term fiscal framework   for the upcoming financial year and the four succeeding financial years, consistent with the debt reduction objective, shall be–
-        - ( a ) served as a medium-term fiscal anchor to address all aspects of fiscal planning and policy development; and
+        a. served as a medium-term fiscal anchor to address all aspects of fiscal planning and policy development; and

-        - ( b ) updated annually to reflect observed fiscal outcomes and to ensure ongoing consistency with the debt reduction objective in section 10.
+        b. updated annually to reflect observed fiscal outcomes and to ensure ongoing consistency with the debt reduction objective in section 10.

     2. In case of non-compliance or anticipated non- compliance with the primary balance target included in the medium-term fiscal framework, the Minister of Finance shall submit to Parliament and publish within six weeks from the date of such non-compliance or anticipation as the case may be, the following:-
-        - ( a ) a report containing an assessment explaining the reasons for non-compliance with the primary balance target;
+        a. a report containing an assessment explaining the reasons for non-compliance with the primary balance target;

-        - ( b ) an updated medium-term fiscal framework; and
+        b. an updated medium-term fiscal framework; and

-        - ( c ) a fiscal plan to return to compliance with the primary balance target in the current and the next financial year in case of non-compliance with the primary balance target.
+        c. a fiscal plan to return to compliance with the primary balance target in the current and the next financial year in case of non-compliance with the primary balance target.

 15. **Primary expenditure of the Government** -
     1. The primary expenditure of the Government shall not exceed thirteen  per centum  of the estimated nominal gross domestic product for the relevant financial year.